blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Animism vs Abrahamic Religions.md

 - Hindus put their brains first, and religion second
 	- That is, they are not afraid to think beyond their religion if someone gives them a good enough argument
 	- Because "disbelief" is not a crime
+- They use misinterpretations to find flaws in a culture that they don't understand
+	- So much so that even where there are no problems, then find problems